Why study at Xochicalco University?

 Admissions Requirements

-- Applicants will complete the TOEFL exam following the admission exam.
+- Candidates from Spanish-speaking countries will complete the TOEFL exam following the admission exam.
 A passing score of over 600 points is required.

 - Birth certificate, proof of address, high school transcript and diploma, immigration form, and provisional CURP.

-- Interview with the coordinator of the School of Medicine.
+- An Interview with the coordinator of the School of Medicine.

 Additional Information